Gossip-based Information Spreading in Mobile Networks: Application

 \end{enumerate}

 Instead of finding the bottleneck segmentation between $S'\left( t \right)$ and $\overline {S'\left( t \right)}$ before the move as in the velocity constrained model, we need to find the bottleneck segmentation between the home points: $H_S$ and $H_{\overline S }$.
-Since the home points also form a random geometric graph, we can use the same methods (See Appendix \ref{Lemma1}) to find the bottleneck segmentation, which is dividing the home points into two halves ($H_S$ and $H_{\overline S }$) using a straight vertical line bisecting the unit square, as illustrated in Fig.~\ref{Two-dim2}.
+Since the home points also form a random geometric graph, it can be shown that the bottleneck segmentation is formed by dividing the home points into two halves using a straight vertical line bisecting the unit square, as illustrated in Fig.~\ref{Two-dim2}.

 Therefore, we may follow the same line of evaluating the velocity constrained mobile conductance to obtain the two-dimensional area-constrained mobile conductance.
-We thus omit the details for the similarity.
-The only difference in the derived mobile conductance is that $v_{max}$ in \eqref{Velocity-conduct} (in Appendix \ref{Evaluation}) is replaced with the mobility capacity $r_c$, which leads to the final results in \emph{Theorem \ref{theorem-twodim}}. \end{proof}
+The only difference is that $v_{max}$ in \eqref{Velocity-conduct} is replaced with the mobility capacity $r_c$, which leads to the final results in \emph{Theorem \ref{theorem-twodim}}. \end{proof}

-\emph{Remarks:} The similarity between the two models is further validated by the simulation results (See Fig.~\ref{Conduct_VelocityCombo} and Fig.~\ref{Conduct_TwoDimCombo}).
-When the mobility capacity is much greater than transmission radius, the mobile conductance is dominated by the mobility capacity, i.e. $\Phi _m = \Theta \left( {r_c } \right)$.
-When the mobility capacity is much smaller than transmission radius, the mobile conductance is dominated by the transmission radius, i.e. $\Phi _m = \Theta \left( {r } \right)$, as in static networks.
+\emph{Remarks:} When the mobility capacity is much greater than the transmission radius, the mobile conductance is dominated by the mobility capacity, i.e. $\Phi _m = \Theta \left( {r_c } \right)$.
+When the mobility capacity is much smaller than the transmission radius, the mobile conductance is dominated by the transmission radius, i.e. $\Phi _m = \Theta \left( {r } \right)$, as in static networks.
+The similarity between this model and the velocity constrained mobility model is worth noting.

-\section{Simulation Results}
+\subsection{Simulation Results}

-In this section, we use large-scale simulations to verify the correctness and accuracy of the derived theoretical results.

-The network and protocol models we simulate are described in Section II and the mobility models are presented in Section V. Specifically, all the $n$ nodes are randomly deployed on a unit square and move according to certain mobility models.
-The transmission radius $r\left( n \right)$ is $\sqrt {\frac{{{C_0}\log n}}{n}}$ and we set ${C_0} = \frac{8}{\pi }$ \cite{connectivity-constant2}.
+We have conducted large-scale simulations to verify the correctness and accuracy of the derived theoretical results.
+In our simulation, $n$ (up to 20,000) nodes are randomly deployed on a unit square and move according to certain mobility models, as described in Section \ref{problem-formulation}.
+The transmission radius $r\left( n \right)$ is set as $\sqrt {\frac{{{C_0}\log n}}{n}}$ with ${C_0} = \frac{8}{\pi }$ \cite{connectivity-constant2}.
 The spreading time is measured by the number of time slots.
 For each curve, we simulate one thousand Monte-Carlo rounds and present the average.

 The spreading time results for static networks and fully random mobile networks are shown in Fig.~\ref{Tspr_PartialScaling} to Fig.~\ref{Tspr_TwoDimScaling} as the upper and lower bounds.
 We observe that the spreading time in mobile networks is significantly reduced, and as network size $n$ grows, the static spreading time increases much faster than the mobile counterpart.
 The bottommost curve (fully random mobility) grows in a trend of $\log n$ (note that the x-axis is on the log-scale), which confirms \emph{Theorem 2}.